WenhaoGe/VR_Project2/README.md

 - How to write C# script to activate and stop the particle system
 - How to write C# script to control the audio
 - How to

+## Biggest Issues
+-mapping the terrain from the availabe data
+-accurate depth representation of each well
+-merging contributions from each teammate

+## Contributors
+-Lino Abiel Virgin, Wenhao Ge, Kevon Manahan